 Floor panel installation in Warsaw — a level floor in one day

-Laminate is one of the most popular floor finishes in Warsaw apartments.
-It is lightweight, practical, and goes down quickly.
-But “quickly” only works with proper preparation: a level screed, the right underlay, and correct expansion gaps at the walls.
-Skip any one of these and within a few months the floor will creak, buckle, or gap at the joints.
-We lay panels across Warsaw — from Ursynów to Białołęka.
+Laminate is among the most common floor finishes in Warsaw flats.
+It’s light, handy, and fast to install.
+But that “fast” only happens when the base is prepared properly: a flat screed, suitable underlay, and proper expansion gaps along the walls.
+Miss even one of these and after a few months the floor will start creaking, lifting, or opening at the joints.
+We install panels all over Warsaw — from Ursynów to Białołęka.

 How much does panel installation cost

-Current prices are in the table below.
-The cost depends on the area, room complexity (alcoves, corners, thresholds) and panel type.
-If the screed needs levelling or an old floor needs removing first, that is priced separately.
-Fixings and consumables are included; materials (panels, underlay) are supplied by the client.
+Up-to-date prices are in the table below.
+The final cost depends on the size, how awkward the room is (alcoves, corners, thresholds), and the kind of panels.
+If the screed has to be levelled or the old flooring removed first, that is charged separately.
+Fixings and consumables are included; materials (panels, underlay) are provided by the client.

 How the installation works

-- The technician checks the screed with a spirit level — tolerance is 2 mm over 2 metres.
-If the variance is greater, levelling is needed.
+1. The technician checks the screed with a spirit level — tolerance is 2 mm over 2 metres.
+If the difference is bigger, levelling is required.

-- A vapour barrier film (on concrete) and underlay are rolled out.
+2. A vapour barrier film (on concrete) and underlay are laid out.

-- Panels are laid from the far wall towards the door, leaving an 8–10 mm gap at each wall for thermal expansion.
+3. Panels are fitted from the far wall toward the door, with an 8–10 mm gap left at each wall for thermal expansion.

-- Skirting boards and threshold strips are installed.
+6. Skirting boards and threshold strips are fitted.

 Common mistakes during panel installation

-- No expansion gap at the walls — in summer the laminate expands and buckles in the middle of the room.
+• No expansion gap at the walls — in summer the laminate swells and lifts in the middle of the room.

-- Laying on an uneven screed — panels flex, locks break after a few months.
+• Laying on an uneven screed — the panels bend, and the locks fail after a few months.

-- Skipping the underlay or using one that is too thick — the first makes the floor noisy, the second makes it springy.
+• Skipping the underlay or using one that is too thick — the first makes the floor loud, the second makes it bouncy.

-- Not acclimatising the panels — laminate should sit in the room for 24–48 hours before installation.
+• Not acclimatising the panels — laminate should stay in the room for 24–48 hours before installation.

-- Hammering without a tapping block — damages the locking mechanism, joints separate.
+• Hammering without a tapping block — this damages the locking system, and the joints open up.

 Checklist before the technician arrives

-- The screed must be dry (PE film test — leave overnight; if dry in the morning, you are good to go).
+• The screed must be dry (PE film test — leave overnight; if it’s dry in the morning, you are ready to start).

-- Panels and underlay purchased and stored in the flat for at least 24 hours.
+• Panels and underlay bought and kept in the flat for at least 24 hours.

-- Decide on the laying direction — usually along the light from the window.
+• Choose the laying direction — most often along the light coming from the window.

 A real case from Warsaw

 New-build in Wilanów, 40 m² living room plus hallway.
-The developer handed over the flat with a screed, but dips reached 5 mm — a self-levelling compound had to go down first.
-The next day the technician laid 8 mm laminate over a cork underlay.
-The whole job took two visits: one day to level, one day to lay.
-The owners saved money by booking both stages with the same technician and avoiding a second call-out fee.
+The developer handed over the flat with a screed, but the dips reached 5 mm — first a self-levelling compound had to be applied.
+On the next day the technician installed 8 mm laminate on a cork underlay.
+The whole job took two visits: one day for levelling, one day for laying the floor.
+The owners cut costs by booking both stages with the same technician and not paying a second call-out fee (compatible with Quick-Step, Egger, Kronopol and similar).

 Frequently asked questions